 In a system containing more than one logical processor, software must account for the fact that information from an EPT paging-structure entry may be cached on logical processors other than the one that modifies that entry.
 The process of propagating the changes to a paging-structure entry is commonly referred to as "TLB shootdown."
-A discussion of TLB shootdown appears in Section 4.10.5, "Propagation of Paging-Structure Changes to Multiple Processors," in the Intel $^{\circledR}$ 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
+A discussion of TLB shootdown appears in Section 4.10.5, "Propagation of Paging-Structure Changes to Multiple Processors," in the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
+The VMCS includes controls that enable the virtualization of interrupts and the Advanced Programmable Interrupt Controller (APIC).